 The local dialect used in Hangzhou is Wu dialect, which is pronounced differently from Mandarin Chinese, and also brings a distinct local characteristic to this region.

-People love having light flavoured and fresh foods here, and it’s quite friendly to most language learners who don’t like spicy food.
+People love having light flavored and fresh foods here, and it’s quite friendly to most language learners who don’t like spicy food.

 Location and Weather